 Students are often told to skip questions they don’t understand and do the ones they understand first.
 The same applies as one of the ways to avoid distractions at work.
 If you hit something you don’t understand, skip it and come back to it later.
 Focus your attention on what you can do.

 After you are done with the task you understand, you can come back to the more difficult parts, and by then you might have built up enough momentum and found creative ways to tackle the problem.

 If you work virtually, try not to do anything productive while sitting in bed.
 This is the ultimate form of distraction.

 Don’t make a place of sleep your place of work because you might felt the urge to relax while working.
 So do your work at a proper study desk, every single time – this is a good habit that every professional should cultivate to efficiently avoid distractions at work.

 Learning ways to avoid distractions at work is certainly easier said than done.
 The smart and creative ways mentioned above are easy to practice.
-The more you focus on what you do, the faster you will do it and the better.
-And faster you will be able to move on to the next task.
+Your productivity can only increase when you focus more on what you do.
+And faster, you will be able to move on to the next task.

 Check out insight’s post on how to overcome procrastination.
 You’ll find that it can also help avoid distractions at work since is related to overall productivity.